-Born in Madrid, he studied piano with José Ferrándiz, a Claudio Arrau’s disciple.
+Pérez-Sierra is one of the most important spanish conductors of his generation.
+He studied piano with José Ferrándiz, a Claudio Arrau’s disciple.
 After that, he undertook studies of musical virtuosity and phenomenology and got his higher degree early as 16 years old.